Fujitsu says in talks to sell mobile phone business to Polaris

-TOKYO (Reuters) - Fujitsu Ltd (6702.T) said on Friday it was in talks to sell its mobile phone business to private equity firm Polaris Capital, a deal that the Nikkei newspaper reported could be worth around up to 50 billion yen ($455 million).
+TOKYO, Jan 26 (Reuters) - Fujitsu Ltd said on Friday it was in talks to sell its mobile phone business to private equity firm Polaris Capital, a deal that the Nikkei newspaper reported could be worth around up to 50 billion yen ($455 million).

 The Nikkei reported that an official agreement was expected to be inked by the end of the month.